 Responsibility for oversight of all decisions is delegated to Grants Committee.
 List of awards made goes retrospectively to Grants committee.

-^{}If Head of partnerships and Programmes not available a member of SLT attends in place or meeting is rolled over to next panel meeting.
+^{}If Head of Grants is not available, a member of SLT attends in place or meeting is rolled over to next panel meeting.